-In England and Wales, if the person you care for is eligible for help and financial support, they can ask the council to arrange their care services.
-Or they can arrange it themselves through direct payments - this can help them stay in control of how their needs are met.
+If the person you care for is eligible for help and financial support, they can ask the council to arrange their care services - or they can arrange it themselves through direct payments, which can help them stay in control of how their needs are met.
 If they can't make their own decisions, you or someone else could manage these payments on their behalf.
-The local council can help with this and should still regularly check that they're getting what they need.
+The local council can help with this and should still regularly check that the person being cared for is getting what they need.

 If the person's needs change or increase, they should be reassessed.
-It's important to do this as soon as possible so you can both get the right support straight away.
+It's important to do this as soon as possible, so you can both get the right support straight away.